cvut/javascript/README.md

 Put [`'use strict'`][4] at the top of your modules.
 Strict mode allows you to catch nonsensical behavior, discourages poor practices, and _is faster_ because it allows compilers to make certain assumptions about your code.

-While this is not needed when you are using [Babel](https://babeljs.io/), it won’t hurt you either.
+Babel [can do that for you](https://babeljs.io/docs/advanced/transformers/other/strict/) by default, but cannot hurt you to keep this in mind.

-## Spacing
+## Code Style

+Use [Standard](https://github.com/feross/standard) code style.
+You may not like some features of it, but somebody else from your team may like them – and vice versa.
+The point is: somebody else made these decisions for you, so you can carry on with your life and [don't discuss what the color of the bikeshed](https://www.freebsd.org/doc/en_US.ISO8859-1/books/faq/misc.html#idp60682704).

+### Indentation

-Spacing must be consistent across every file in the application.
-To this end, using something like [`.editorconfig`][5] configuration files is highly encouraged.
-Here are the defaults I suggest to get started with JavaScript indentation.
+Spacing must be consistent across every file in the project.
+Put [`.editorconfig`][5] configuration file into your project.
+These are recommended defaults:

 ```ini
 # editorconfig.org